JulienPalard/peps/pep-0xxx.rst

 Designate a Coordinator
 -----------------------

-The first step is to designate a coordinator, see `Language Team`_.

-The coordinator must sign the CLA.
+The first step is to designate a coordinator, see `Language Team`_, The coordinator must sign the CLA.

 TODO: Coordinators should probably be listed, but where?